Mexican Wolf Reintroduction & Management

-Management activities during the 1990s included public opinion surveys, public meetings, site feasibility studies and surveys along both sides of the Mexican border for naturally-occurring wolves.
+Management activities during the 1990s included public opinion surveys, public meetings, site feasibility studies and surveys for areas that would support naturally-occurring wolves.
 In addition, there was intensive coordination with cooperating agencies, including the U.S. Fish and Wildlife Service (FWS), New Mexico Department of Game and Fish and the U.S. Forest Service.

 In 1976, the U.S. Fish and Wildlife Service listed the Mexican wolf as an endangered species.

 The Mexican wolf is an endangered-species rarity in that its major recovery needs are not habitat management and restoration.
 Rather, social tolerance is the primary recovery challenge.
-The department works to address stakeholder concerns and acheive a balance between those that live, work and recreate in areas shared with the wolf and the recovery goals.
-Education and outreach remains a critical component of the Mexican wolf reintroduction effort.
+The department works to address stakeholder concerns and achieve a balance between those that live, work and recreate in areas shared with the wolf and the need to facilitate a self-sustaining population no longer in danger of extinction.
+Education and outreach remains a critical component of the Mexican wolf recovery effort.

 Mexican wolves had once disappeared completely from Arizona and New Mexico.
-As of the beginning of 2015 though, surveys identified at least 109 Mexican wolves in the BRWRA.
-The number refelcts only those animals that were visually seen and biologists know more exist that were not counted.
-More than 300 additional wolves are being held in various captive-breeding facilities located throughout the United States and Mexico.
+By the end of 2016, surveys counted at least 113 Mexican wolves in the wild in Arizona and New Mexico.
+The number reflects only those animals that were visually seen, undoubtedly a few more exist that were not counted.
+More than 250 additional wolves are being held in various captive-breeding facilities located throughout the United States and Mexico.

-The Mexican Wolf Reintroduction Project is a cooperative effort between five co-lead agencies: Arizona Game and Fish Department, White Mountain Apache Tribe, U.S. Animal and Plant Health Inspection Service – Wildlife Services, U.S. Forest Service and U.S. Fish and Wildlife Service.
+Mexican Wolf restoration is a cooperative effort between five co-lead agencies: Arizona Game and Fish Department, White Mountain Apache Tribe, U.S. Animal and Plant Health Inspection Service – Wildlife Services, U.S. Forest Service and U.S. Fish and Wildlife Service.